-The M1 utilizes a combination of control knobs (Gain & Range) and keypad (IR) and (ZM) to change or activate various system functions.
-The keypad has an audible beep when the key is depressed to indicate that a system function has been activated.
-The following is an explanation of the various system functions.
+The M1LR utilizes a combination of control knobs (Gain & Range) and keypad (IR) and (ZM) to change or activate various system functions.
+The keypad has an audible beep when a key is depressed to indicate that a system function has been activated.
+The following is an information of the various system functions.

-Range Select - The Range select knob is used for turning the M1 on or off, as well as choosing the correct depth range.
-The M1 offers four depth ranges to choose from that can be selected by rotating the knob clockwise.
+Range Select - The Range select knob is used to turn the M1LR on or off as well as to select the correct depth range.
+The M1LR offers four depth ranges to choose from that can be selected by rotating the knob clockwise.
 The depth ranges are 20, 40, 80, or 160 feet.
 The depth-range setting is determined by turning the unit on and turning the Gain knob looking for a solid return (band of light) indicating bottom on the display.
 If no return is present, then select the 40-, 80-, or 160-foot range until a bottom reading is displayed on the screen.

-Interpreting the different rings of numbers around the dial
+Interpreting the different rings of numbers around the dial-